justinlautner/Cassette/README.md

 An installation of VLC is required to use this program.
 Ensure that the version you have is in accordance with your architecture(64 bit OS = 64 bit VLC).
-VLC can be installed here: https://www.videolan.org/vlc/ This is currently required by the JNA library.
+VLC can be installed here: https://www.videolan.org/vlc/ Alternatively, in Ubuntu based systems use the command: sudo apt install vlc This is currently required by the JNA library.
 I do plan to find an easier method for the user in future builds, though.
 ```